45-70 Government Loads | 45-70 Applications

 While this load has all the accuracy one could ever want for hunting with a 45-70, this Speer bullet is the worst possible choice.
 Speer designed it to give good expansion when fired at blackpowder velocity from the Trapdoor Springfield, a gun from which no one should ever fire any jacketed bullet (the bore steel is so soft that such bullets cause rapid erosion).
 Literally, the 400-grain Speer JFN is the ideal hunting bullet for use in a gun in which it should never be used.
 The logic behind this bullet escapes me entirely.

-Historical and Modern Applications
+Historical and Modern Applications for the 45-70

 In the era of its original development, the US Military was facing Indians who used a tactic of firing arrows at a high angle so they would come down almost vertically behind any close-range barricade where soldiers might be hiding.
 With skilled archers and plenty of arrows, that was an effective technique.